Executive Summary: Successfully Compile All Your Business Plan Information On One Page

 A powerful yet simple tip to writing your executive summary is to take each section of your business plan (which you can find here) and write a short 1-2 sentence summary for each.
 Write these summaries immediately after you finish writing that chapter so that all the vital information and the message you want to convey is still fresh in your head.
 Then, order these chapter summaries in the same sequence as they appear in your table of contents and finish with what you are asking for.
 This brings us to our 5th and last point…

 Write the executive summary last

-Whether your business plan is intended for investors, immigration officers or is internal, the executive summary is the first and sometimes only page that will be read.
-It weights a great deal in the decision making process of your reader and the mdecision-making they read the rest of your business plan.
+Whether your business plan is intended for investors, immigration officers, or is internal, the executive summary is the first and sometimes only page that will be read.
+It weighs a great deal in the decision-making process of your reader and the decision-making they read the rest of your business plan.
 Writing a proper executive summary is winning half the battle.